The foundations of AI governance

 Building an AI governance committee

 To unlock AI governance, you need to focus on inclusion over isolation, bringing your team along for the ride.
-Declarations from on-high are typically ineffective and can lead to alienated employees finding their own tools, putting your organization and its customers’ data at risk.
+Declarations from leadership are typically ineffective and can lead to alienated employees finding their own tools, putting your organization and its customers’ data at risk.

 A more effective way to build a sense of inclusion, along with oversight, alignment with regulatory requirements, and ethical AI use, is with an AI governance committee.
 Indeed, a well-structured AI governance committee is the backbone of responsible AI deployment.

-Today, large technology companies like Microsoft and Meta are establishing internal AI committees, often referred to as "AI Ethics Boards" or similar, to review and oversee development and implementation of their AI technologies.
+Today, large technology companies like Microsoft and Meta are establishing internal AI committees, often referred to as "AI Ethics Boards" or similar, to review and oversee the development and implementation of their AI technologies.

-Key questions to ask as you build your committee
+Key questions when forming your committee

 Who should we involve?